ministryofjustice/staff-device-dhcp-server/documentation/getting-started.md

 - [Docker](https://www.docker.com/)
 - [Docker Compose](https://docs.docker.com/compose/)

+Copy the .env.example file to a new .env file
+`cp .env.example .env`

+Populate the missing value (SHARED_SERVICES_ACCOUNT_ID)

 ## Authenticating Docker with AWS ECR

 The Docker base image is stored in ECR.
 Prior to building the container you must authenticate Docker to the ECR registry.
 [Details can be found here](https://docs.aws.amazon.com/AmazonECR/latest/userguide/Registries.html#registry_auth).